appetrosyan/appetrosyan.github.io/blog/rants/emacs-lisp.md

 :::

 My background is in Pascal, C++ then C, then some Python and finally Rust.
-Along the way I had a brief academic brush with StandardML and self-taught Haskell, but nothing to the extent which would be considered professional.
+Along the way I had a brief academic brush with Standard-ML and self-taught Haskell, but nothing to the extent which would be considered professional.
 I am proficient in mathematics however, and seriously studied computer science as a second major for as long as I was allowed to at Cambridge.
 My current work revolves around hard-core computer science and compiler construction.
 I eventually intend to implement a small systems programming language with a different approach to types, and as such, understanding why people are so resistant to Lisp, and Emacs lisp specifically is a good guide.

 So what does someone who learned Lisp for the first time in their twenties think of it?
-In the following few sections I will outline the initial learning experience, the challenges, the advantages, and outline a potential roadmap to adjust the initial experience so that people are less fazed by it.
+In the following few sections I will outline the initial learning experience, the challenges, the advantages, and outline a potential road-map to adjust the initial experience so that people are less fazed by it.

 # First boot